Old Sarum Airfield: 2001 to 2019

-There are still a number of privately owned and group-shared aircraft based on the airfield, the majority of which reside in Hangar 3, in addition to those in Hangar 1 with the BDAC Museum.

-Designation as a conservation area

 Salisbury District Council first designated Old Sarum Airfield a conservation area in January 2001.
-This decision was then challenged in the High Court which held it to be unlawful, on the basis that there had been procedural errors in its making.
+This decision was challenged in the High Court which held it to be unlawful, on the basis that there had been procedural errors in its making.
 The conservation area designation was therefore removed in December 2001.
 Changes in procedures for the creation of conservation areas allowed the airfield to be designated once more as a conservation area by Salisbury District Council in February 2007.

-Proposed redevelopment
+Hangar 1 has been used by the Boscombe Down Aviation Collection museum since July 2012.

 In 2014 the site owners made public proposals regarding the regeneration of the airfield, on the basis that it would make the airfield commercially viable and secure its future.
-The proposals include a new visitor centre, air traffic control tower, corporate spaces and restaurant.
-The development will include 310 new homes on vacant land on the north western fringe of the airfield called Sarum Landings and 150 homes to the south of the field call Sarum Field.
+The proposals included a new visitor centre, air traffic control tower, corporate spaces and restaurant.
+The development would include 310 new homes on vacant land on the north western fringe of the airfield called Sarum Landings and 150 homes to the south of the field called Sarum Field.

-Closure
+Since 2019

 It was announced in a letter to aircraft owners in July 2019 that Old Sarum Airfield would close on 31 October 2019, due to seven-figure losses reported by the airfield's owners.
 This followed a five-year planning battle between Old Sarum Airfield Limited and Wiltshire Council.
 The proposal by the company was to build 462 houses on the perimeter of the airfield, which would help to fund a £3m investment into a flying hub.
 Local people formed a "SOS – Save old Sarum" group and campaigned to stop the 462 houses being built, in order to preserve the airfield, the conservation area and its history.
 The airfield duly closed on 31 October 2019 and its future is uncertain.

-However, as of January 2023 according to Old Sarum Airfield Ltd web site, the airfield is still operational, but only by prior arrangement.
+In January 2023, according to the Old Sarum Airfield Ltd website, the airfield was still operational, but only by prior arrangement.

+In January 2024, most of the roof of Hangar 3 collapsed during Storm Ischa.
+Earlier that month, Old Sarum Airfield Ltd had submitted a planning application to repair and refurbish the hangar; the cost of the proposed work was reported to be £3 million.
+In April 2025, the rest of Hangar 3 and its attached buildings were destroyed by a fire.